ZionTheExplorer/Vizards/README.md

 # Vizards
-A simple emotion recognition neural network and it's quantisation code.
+A emotion recognition neural network and it's quantisation code.